 make an enquiry online (opens in new window)

 Telephone: (01482) 396301

-A local authority can choose to impose an additional licensing scheme on certain categories of houses in multiple occupation (HMO), if it feels that failures in management or anti-social behaviour issues need to be addressed.
+A local authority can choose to impose an additional licensing scheme on certain categories of houses in multiple occupations (HMO), if it feels that failures in management or anti-social behaviour issues need to be addressed.

-Since 2011 the council extended the existing licensing laws for smaller HMO's in the south east of Goole which previously did not require a licence.
+Since 2011 the council extended the existing licensing laws for smaller HMO's in the south-east of Goole which previously did not require a licence.
 The decision was made under Part 2 of the Housing Act 2004 (the Act) and The Licensing and Management of Houses in Multiple Occupation and Other Houses (Miscellaneous Provisions) (England) Regulations 2006.